-As I took my pain and fear to God in prayer for my marriage He began to lay out 10 Biblical Reasons for Marriage that still apply today.
+As I took my pain and fear to God in prayer for my marriage He began to teach me these 10 Biblical Reasons for Marriage that still apply today.
 They helped me shift my perspective, accept the need to find a Christian counselor and set Biblical boundaries.
-Today I want to share these with you with hope that they help you through your own journey.
+Today I want to share these with you with the hope that they help you through your own journey.
 They are proof that God can even use suffering to transform your marraige!

 #1 Knowing WHO originated the marriage institution is important

 Marriage is more than just a piece of paper that legal binds you to another person for tax purposes.
 Who originated the marriage institution?
 God.